trevorcampbell/shortex/README.md

 - it is basically required by every conference/journal in ML/stats

 But it also has a number of drawbacks.
-The `tchdr.sty` style file is designed to help make typesetting a little less painful and LaTeX code a little easier to read.
+The `shortex.sty` style file is designed to help make typesetting a little less painful and LaTeX code a little easier to read.
 It provides: